-Prepares students to adjust to the academic community by learning to study effectively in given time limitations.
-Emphasizes time management, textbook mastery, research skills, goal-setting, notetaking and memory.
+This course is designed to prepare students to adjust to the academic community by learning to plan and study effectively within given time limitations.
+Strategies include: time management, goal setting, textbook mastery, library research skills, note-taking, exam preparation, stress reduction and educational planning.
 Offered as Credit/No Credit only.